16 consequences of top-down conference process

 12. The power to create conference structure and session topics is confined to the conference program committee.

-13. Top-down supports and perpetuates cliques: the presenters versus audience, the old hands and the in-crowd versus the newbies.
+13. Top-down supports and perpetuates cliques: the presenters versus the audience; the old hands and the in-crowd versus the newbies.

-14. Everyone knows what is supposed to happen, minimizing fear of the unknown.
+14. Everyone knows what is supposed to happen, minimizing the fear of the unknown.

 16. Meeting and connecting with like-minded people during the formal conference program is largely a matter of chance or careful preparation.